containers/podman/docs/source/markdown/podman.1.md

 Podman uses builtin defaults if no containers.conf file is found.

+If the **CONTAINERS_CONF** environment variable is set, then its value is used for the containers.conf file rather than the default.

 **mounts.conf** (`/usr/share/containers/mounts.conf`)

     The mounts.conf file specifies volume mount directories that are automatically mounted inside containers when executing the `podman run` or `podman start` commands.
 Administrators can override the defaults file by creating `/etc/containers/mounts.conf`.